Chenghao-Wu/MCP_LAMMPS/README.md

 This is still in experimental status.
 This package is developed in collaboration with AI coder.

-### Update 12.26.2025
-**Tool Consolidation:** Streamlined the API by removing 14 redundant tools (29% reduction).
-The toolset now has 34 focused, powerful tools instead of 48.
-All essential functionality is preserved through consolidated tools.
-See [MIGRATION_GUIDE.md](docs/MIGRATION_GUIDE.md) for details.

 ### Update 06.12.2025
 Note: all tests are performed with Sonnet 4.5